Research and Independent Projects

 ME 96 - Thesis

-Students who want to pursue an independent project for more than a single semester are expected to do so by writing an undergraduate thesis (ME 96, 3 credits) in the second semester of their independent project.
+Students who want to pursue an independent project for more than a single semester are expected to do so by writing an undergraduate thesis (ME96) in the second semester of their independent project.

 - Given the scope of work and time commitment necessary for thesis preparation, a senior may take one semester of ME96-Thesis as a concentration elective after the successful completion of a semester-length research and/or design effort.
 Prior research/design effort may be: ME94-Undergraduate Research, ME43-Senior Design Project, or concentrated summer research work with a faculty mentor in the ME Department.

-- All students enrolled in ME96 must submit a one-page proposal within two weeks of the start of the semester (same as the Last Day for AS&E students to ADD courses).
-If the proposal is not submitted by the deadline, the student will not be given permission to enroll in the course.
-The proposal form is available here.
+- All students enrolled in ME96 must submit a one-page proposal within one week of the start of the semester.
+If not, the student will be dropped from the course (see ME website for appropriate form).
 The proposal must be signed by the advisor and Department Chair.
-A scan of the form will be saved in the student's file.
+A copy of the form will be placed in the student's file.

 - Each student registered for ME96 will present his/her thesis during the reading period.
 The presentation will last 30 minutes (20 minute presentation and 10 minute Q&A).